padzak/shop/README.md

 1. Needs to be fixed - probably due to auth middleware introduced on 04.02.2024
 2. API resolved without sending a response for /api/user/saveCart, this may result in stalled requests.
-3. Why clicking "Checkout" button redirects to home page?
+3. Why clicking "Checkout" button redirects to home page (or is it a recent page)?

 ## Session